matjaz99/alertmonitor/README.md

 - number of alerts by severity
 - number of received messages/alerts
 - timers (up time, time since last event...)
-- resync success rate
+- psync success rate

 #### About view

 Application meta data, version, build info...

-At the moment, only resync endpoint can be configured (no restart required).
+At the moment, only periodic sync endpoint can be configured (no restart required).

 ## Configuration